Archaeology and the Ancient World Course Offerings

 ARCH 0643 The Architectures of Islam (HIAA 0041) [CRN: 16894]

 Interested students must register for HIAA 0041.

 Through selected case study examples, the course examines the varied manifestations of Islamic architectures.
 The course spans fourteen centuries and three continents, and examines religious as well as secular buildings.
 We will trace the sources and 'invention' of Islamic architecture in the Umayyad dynasty of the seventh and eighth centuries, and will explore its varied manifestations up to the contemporary period.
 By examining cross-cultural and trans-regional interactions, we will also investigate the relationship between Islamic and non-Islamic architectural traditions.
 A WRIT.
 MWF 11:00-11:50.
 Instructor: Sheila Bonde.

 ARCH 0676 Pirates of the Caribbean:

-Avast ye scurvy dogs!
-Come study the barbarous buccaneers that roved the high seas of the Caribbean from the sixteenth to the eighteenth century: their daily lives and plundered goods, their ships and hideaways.
-We will explore the havoc piracy caused, and the legends left behind -- Blackbeard, Captain Morgan, and even Captain Jack Sparrow.
-Just as importantly, we will investigate the economics and geopolitics behind the rise of piracy, with an emphasis on the trans-Atlantic slave trade.
+Avast ye maties!
+Study the legendary bandits, mischievous scalawags, and barbarous buccaneers that roved the high seas of the Caribbean from the sixteenth to the eighteenth century.
+Through archaeological and historical scholarship, we will explore pirates’ everyday belongings, the goods they plundered, the hideaways they called home, the havoc they caused, and the legends they left behind -- including Blackbeard, Captain Morgan, and even Captain Jack Sparrow.
+We will also investigate the economics behind the rise of piracy, with an emphasis on the trans-Atlantic slave trade.
 MWF 2:00-2:50.
-Instructor: Matt Reilly.
+Instructor: Matthew Reilly.